 There is always a dominant side and Julie has been able to correct this and even me out!
 Also I feel much more stronger than before.

 The other great thing that Julie has given me is a new found confidence!
 After breaking my neck in a freak riding accident last year, I managed to get back on the Reformer and then get back on my horse!

 Thanks Julie!
 Totally recommend you to any rider out there!

-- Each week there will be one live class where we will move together with the opportunity for questions.
+- Each week there will be two live classes where we will move together with the opportunity for questions.

-- Pre- recorded classes focusing on the skills being developed in the live classes
+- A Pre- recorded class focusing on the skills being developed in the live classes.

 Pilates is an accumulative skill, which when practiced regularly, and consistently improves our balance, stamina and co-ordination.